Steve Drake (Band)

 J.V.'s Private Works]

-Dragon (Belgian version)'s first album is one of those 'out of time' sort of records, where you'd swear it was from a different age, which, oddly enough, it has in common with their New Zealand namesakes.
+Dragon (Belgian version)'s first album is one of those 'out of time' sort of records, which you'd swear was from a different age, which, oddly enough, it has in common with their New Zealand namesakes.
 Dragon could quite easily pass for one of those 1970/71 LPs from the likes of Cressida or Spring, with no immediately apparent sign that the band are Belgian.
 Organ-heavy, with that post-'60s 'jamming' feel about it, the material is actually very good, despite its dated feel.
-It isn't the most Mellotron-heavy album ever, but Gone In The Wind (OK, I take the Belgian comment back) has some excellent string parts from Christian Duponcheel, and there's a bit of choir on Crystal Ball, but the other two tracks I've noted aren't even definite; a few notes of a string sound that may or may not actually be 'Tron.
+It isn't the most Mellotron-heavy album ever, but Gone In The Wind (OK, I take the Belgian comment back) has some excellent string parts from Christian Duponcheel plus a little choir on Crystal Ball.

 BFI (2007, recorded 1970, 41.28) ***/T